 The purpose of these awards is to support the efforts of Florida State University’s Modern Languages and Linguistics’ faculty involved in active research as they participate in conferences.
 These funds are for 9/12 months faculty and 9/12 months teaching faculty.
 They may be used only for conference travel-related expenses where the participant is presenting a paper.
 Evidence of conference presentation will be a factor in determining the bestowal and the amount of the award.

-APPLICATION PROCEDURE: All eligible faculty are expected to apply and use other Travel Grants available to them first if they wish to attend a national or international conference.
-The Winthrop-King Grant can then be used to supplement either a Provost’s Travel Grant or a departmental grant.
-For example, if awarded both a Winthrop-King Grant and a Provost’s Travel Grant, the applicant will be expected to draw first in full on the Provost's Grant, to be supplemented by Winthrop-King funding up to a total grant level not exceeding the total approved travel expenditures applied for.
+All eligible faculty are expected to exhaust all other travel funds available to them before applying for the Winthrop-King Travel Grant.
+The Winthrop-King Grant can then be used to supplement either a Provost’s Travel Grant or other departmental grant.
+If awarded both a Winthrop-King Travel Grant and a Provost’s Travel Grant, the applicant will be expected to draw first in full on the other grants, to be supplemented by Winthrop-King funding up to a total grant level not exceeding the total approved travel expenditures applied for.

-DEADLINE FOR RECEIPT OF APPLICATIONS:
+DEADLINE FOR APPLICATIONS:

-February 7, 2017 for travel in the spring 2017 and summer 2017 semesters.
+February 10, 2022, for conference travel in Spring 2022 and summer 2022 semesters.

 Applications may be made while awaiting acceptance of a conference paper proposal; if funding is awarded, this will be conditional upon receipt of documentation showing acceptance of your paper for inclusion in the conference program.